A More Complete Introduction To F´

 Conclusion

-The F′ software framework is released as open source and has been ported to Linux, macOS, Windows (WSL), VxWorks, ARINC 653, RTEMS, Baremetal(No OS), PPC, Leon3, x86, ARM (A15/A7), and MSP430.
+The F′ software framework is released as open source and has been ported to Linux, macOS, Windows (WSL), VxWorks, ARINC 653, Baremetal(No OS), PPC, Leon3, x86, ARM (A15/A7), and MSP430.
 Mature sets of CD&H components are available following flight process, such as code inspections, static analysis, and full-coverage unit testing.